googleapis/google-cloud-java/gcloud-java-examples/README.md

 2. Set your current project using `gcloud config set project PROJECT_ID`.
 This step is not necessary for `ResourceManagerExample`.

-3. Compile using Maven: `mvn install -DskipTests -Dmaven.javadoc.skip=true -Dmaven.source.skip=true` in command line from your base project directory then `cd gcloud-java-examples` and finally `mvn package appassembler:assemble -DskipTests -Dmaven.javadoc.skip=true -Dmaven.source.skip=true`.
+3. Compile using Maven: `mvn install -DskipTests` in command line from your base project directory then `cd gcloud-java-examples` and finally `mvn package appassembler:assemble -DskipTests`.

 4. Run an example from the command line using the Maven-generated scripts.